GuildCrafts/core-data-structures/data-structures.md

 HashTable.hash("name")      // generates a hash for the key "name"
 ```

-### Binary Search Tree
+### Binary (Search) Tree

-Maps keys to values, like a dictionary or a phone book.
-Or an object in JavaScript...
+A sorted binary tree for fast lookup, addition and removal of items.

 From [Wikipedia](https://en.wikipedia.org/wiki/Binary_search_tree) [edited]: